sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/sd_card_preparation.md

 *After Etcher has flashed the disk, it will validate the disk:*
 ![etcher-validation](figures/etcher-validation.png)

-7. Once flashing is complete, the SD card should be ready to accept an ELF binary in the BOOT partition, and ready to use in your MaaXBoard.
-The name of the ELF binary that U-Boot looks for can be configured (see section below on ‘Setting up U-Boot config’)
+7. Once flashing is complete, the SD card is ready for use in the MaaXBoard for booting as far as the U-Boot bootloader.

 ## Setting up U-Boot config

-A U-Boot configuration file is contained within the images provided.
-It is placed in the root of the  `BOOT`  partition, and should be named 'uEnv.txt'.
+A U-Boot configuration file is contained within the provide image.
+It is placed in the root of the  `BOOT`  partition and is named `uEnv.txt`.
 It contains 3 main configurable items:

-1. U-Boot network configuration (ipaddr and netmask): use this to manually configure the IP address and subnet for U-Boot to use, or comment them out too have them assigned by DHCP/BootP.
+1. U-Boot network configuration (`ipaddr` and `netmask`): use this to manually configure the IP address and subnet for U-Boot to use, or comment them out too have them assigned by DHCP/BootP.

-2. TFTP server IP address: the IP address of the server to use for network boot, should you wish to boot the MaaXBoard from a TFTP server.
+2. TFTP server IP address (`serverip`): use this to configure the IP address of the TFTP server to contact, or comment out to disable boot via TFTP.

-3. ELF binary name: the name of the ELF binary the U-Boot will try to load, first from a USB device, then a SD card and finally the configured TFTP server.
-This boot order can be configured a the bottom of the file.
+3. ELF binary name (`elf_binary_file`): the name of the ELF binary the U-Boot will try to load, first from a USB device, then a SD card and finally the configured TFTP server.

 ## Appendices